romano-m/fouriotron/README.md

 # Rant about FB to save our privacy !

-This generator helps you fight against Facebook by formulating ready to use punchlines about the social network.
+This generator helps you fight against Facebook by formulating easy to use rants about the social network.

 Don't let your privacy escape from your control !